bnwlkr/Teller/README.md

 - How much interest have I earned in my savings account?
 ```
-SELECT sum(amount) FROM transactions WHERE account_type='visa' AND description LIKE '%interest%'
+SELECT sum(amount) FROM transactions WHERE account_type='savings' AND description LIKE '%interest%'
 ```
 - What's the biggest purchase I've ever made on my credit card?
 ```